frouo/next-markdown/README.md

-# next-md
+# next-markdown

 Made for [Nextjs](https://nextjs.org/) website.

 Currently live on [lembot.com](https://lembot.com).

-Lembot home page is 100% custom made with nextjs. **All** other pages are generated from [github.com/frouo/lembot-public-website](https://github.com/frouo/lembot-public-website) using `next-md`.
+Lembot home page is 100% custom made with nextjs. **All** other pages are generated from [github.com/frouo/lembot-public-website](https://github.com/frouo/lembot-public-website) using `next-markdown`.

 ## Get started